GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: METHODOLOGY

 While scene-adaptive experts excel in feature-distinct scenarios, relying solely on them can be problematic in feature-ambiguous scenarios.
 This compromises robustness, especially in safety-critical applications like autonomous driving.
 To mitigate this risk and ensure reliable performance in diverse scenarios, an uncertainty-aware routing mechanism is introduced.

-The raw input $x$ is first processed by encoders to form the feature vector $F$.
-The router then computes a probability distribution over experts from the feature vector $F$, denoted as $P(x)=[ p_1,p_2,...,p_N ]$.
+The router's predicted probabilities for the N experts, $p_i(x)$, as defined in the preceding section, form a distribution $P(x)=[p_1(x), p_2(x), ..., p_N(x)]$.
 Subsequently, the Information Entropy\cite{shannonentropy} of this distribution is calculated to reflect the uncertainty of the router's decision:

-To normalize this entropy to a $[0,1] $ range, it is divided by the theoretical maximum entropy.
-This maximum occurs when probabilities are uniformly distributed across all experts ( $i.e., pi=1/N \,for\,all\,i$), and its value is $log(N)$.
+To normalize this entropy to the $[0,1]$ range, it is divided by the theoretical maximum entropy.
+This maximum occurs when probabilities are uniformly distributed across all experts (i.e., $p_i = 1/N$ for all $i$), and its value is $log(N)$.
 Thus, the Normalized Information Entropy $U(x)$ is defined as:

 This Normalized Information Entropy $U(x)$ serves as the measure of scenario uncertainty.
 A value close to 0 indicates high certainty, meaning the scenario is distinct and the router is confident.
-Conversely, a value close to 1 indicates high uncertainty meaning the scenario is ambiguous and the router is undecided.
+Conversely, a value close to 1 indicates high uncertainty, meaning that the scenario is ambiguous and the router is undecided.